-Set the rotary switch to the operational setting 'd'.
-Turn the rotary switch (a) to the desired thermostat setting (1-5).
-The green LED (b) for operation is lit and simultaneously indicates the position of the selected room temperature.
-The yellow LED (g - water's heat-up phase) will be lit only when the water temperature is below 5° C!

-The unit automatically selects the required power level according to the temperature difference between the setting on the control panel and the current room temperature.

-After reaching the room temperature set on the control panel, the burner will switch off.
-The warm-air fan will continue to run at a low speed as long as the blow-out temperature (on the unit) is higher than 40° C.
+Select gas, electrical or mixed operation using the power switch.
+Illumination of the yellow LED (g) on the power selector switch indicates that the unit is operating with 230 V. Move rotary switch on control panel to operating position (m).
+Turn the rotary switch (h) to the desired thermostat setting (1 - 5).
+The green LED (k) for operation is lit and simultaneously indicates the position of the selected room temperature.
+The yellow LED (p - water's heat-up phase) will be lit only when the water temperature is below 5°C!
+The device automatically selects the required power setting in accordance with the temperature difference between the temperature selected on the control panel and the current room temperature.
+Once the room temperature selected on the control panel has been reached, the heater switches off.
+The warm air fan continues to run at slow speed until the outgoing air temperature (on the unit) has fallen to 40°C or less.
 If the boiler is filled, the water will automatically be heated at the same time.
 The water temperature is then dependent on the heating output being given off, and the duration of heating required to reach the desired room temperature.

-Heating with drained water system
+· Heating with drained water system

-Set the rotary switch to the operational setting 'd'.
-Turn the rotary switch (a) to the desired thermostat setting (1 - 5).
-The green LED (b) for operation is lit and simultaneously indicates the position of the selected room temperature.
-The yellow LED (g) will be lit only when the temperature of the unit is below 5° C!
+Select gas or electrical operation using the power selector switch.
+Illumination of the yellow LED (g) on the power selector switch indicates that the unit is operating with 230 V. Move rotary switch on control panel to operating position (m).
+Turn the rotary switch (h) to the desired thermostat setting (1 - 5).
+The green LED (k) for operation is lit and simultaneously indicates the position of the selected room temperature.
+The yellow LED (p) will be lit only when the temperature of the unit is below 5°C!

-The unit automatically selects the required power level according to the temperature difference between the setting on the control panel and the current room temperature.
-After reaching the room temperature set on the control panel, the burner will switch off.
+Depending on the operating mode, the unit will automatically select the required power level according to the temperature difference between the setting on the control panel and the current room temperature.
+Once the room temperature selected on the control panel has been reached, the heater switches off.
+The warm air fan continues to run at slow speed until the outgoing air temperature (on the unit) has fallen to 40°C or less.